 It's all too common for people to push their own ideas about grief onto other people.
 Be that one different person in their life that lets them grieve freely.
 Your grief experience would be different from theirs, so appreciating this will help you give them the support they need.

-2. Acknowledging the Severity of Their Loss
+2. Acknowledge the Severity of Their Loss

 As a friend, your first reaction may be to try to minimize the loss by saying something like, "it'll be OK," and, "you'll get through it, you'll bounce back before you know it."
 These comments can seem comforting, but they actually diminish the severity of the person's loss by your standards.